MycroftAI/documentation/docs/using-mycroft-ai/customizations/stt-engine.md

 ## IBM Watson

-{% hint style="warning" %}
-This interface is not currently operational as IBM have changed their authentication mechanism.
-[Contributions](https://github.com/MycroftAI/mycroft-core/issues/2516) to get this fixed up are welcomed.
-{% endhint %}

-Speech-to-text using the IBM Watson cloud.
+Speech-to-text using the IBM cloud.

 ### Account Setup

 Create an account at [IBM.com/cloud](https://www.ibm.com/cloud/watson-speech-to-text).
+Once you add the STT service to your account, you will receive an API key and unique API url.

 ### Mycroft Configuration